How Prism Lenses Can Help in Vision Therapy

 Prisms are an integral part of vision therapy, which consists of customized exercises and lenses to improve visual skills and processing by retraining the brain and eyes to work together.
 Prisms will also improve patients’ 3D depth perception and spatial perception.

 If you experience double vision, imbalance and depth-perception problems following an illness or head injury, schedule an appointment with Dr. Ingryd Lorenzana to discuss how vision therapy involving prisms might help.
 During the therapy sessions Dr. Ingryd Lorenzana will fit you with prism glasses, provide instruction and ask what you are seeing and experiencing.
 These responses will provide Dr. Ingryd Lorenzana with valuable information on the prisms’ effectiveness.

 To test your balance and depth perception, you might be asked to walk to a wall or down the office’s corridor or to hold an object and look at the top of it from an arm’s length distance.
 While walking or holding the object, your peripheral vision might be tested by identifying objects on either side while keeping your head steady.
 Another balance/coordination exercise could involve looking straight ahead while slowly walking, step by step, toe to heel.

 Vision therapy employs a combination of prisms of various strengths.
 The lenses and the exercises stimulate your brain, gradually developing a stronger eye-brain connection.
 Your eyes will learn to work together again to regain clear and comfortable vision.
 This, in turn, will lead to improved balance and coordination, even when prisms are no longer used.

-At Brain Vision Institute we will gladly answer your questions about the role prism lenses play in vision therapy.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+At Brain Vision Institute we will gladly answer your questions about the role prism lenses play in vision therapy.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.